Should women train like men in the gym?

-Should women train like men in the gym?A common myth among personal trainers is that women should train in exactly the same way men do.
-It is true that the bulk of a woman’s training for weight loss goals should consist of an intelligent resistance training program with an emphasis on progressively increasing weights.
-However, there are some important differences in the way women train.
-Here are five ways to get the most out of your workouts:
+A common myth among personal trainers is that women should train in exactly the same way men do.
+From our experience with hundreds of female clients we've found that it's true that women do best with an intelligent resistance training program with an emphasis on progressively increasing weights whether your goal is weight loss or strength gain and toning.
+However, there are some important differences in the way female clients respond to exercise.

-One advantage of estrogen - the female sex hormone - is that women are less prone to muscle soreness after exercise, protecting against muscle damage.
-This hormone has an anti-inflammatory effect on the body, giving women the ability to recover from workouts much quicker than men.
-This means the same muscle groups can usually be worked on multiple times a week and women will benefit from doing so.
+One advantage of estrogen - the female hormone - is that women are less prone to muscle soreness after exercise, protecting against muscle damage.
+This hormone has an anti-inflammatory effect on the body, giving women the ability to recover much quicker than men.
+This means the same muscle groups can usually be worked on multiple times a week and women benefit from doing so.

-4. Keep Your Sets LongWith a higher tolerance for metabolic stress, higher reps are a key factor in successful female body transformations.
-During exercise less lactate accumulates in the blood, allowing women to perform well at higher reps.
+With a higher tolerance for metabolic stress, higher reps are a key factor in successful female body transformations.
+Less lactic acid accumulates in the blood during exercise, allowing you to perform well with higher reps.
 You can also combine sets to make supersets of different exercises performed sequentially.
-Women generally have a higher percentage of slow-twitch fibres making them less explosive but longer lasting than men.
+Genetically women usually have a higher percentage of slow-twitch fibres making them less explosive but longer lasting than men.

-5. Factor In Your Female Hormonal ProfileNot many women see the single digit body fat goals of men as ideal for themselves, and few women want to be so lean.
-A naturally higher essential fat percentage means that in order to avoid potential health complications like temporary infertility and thyroid dysfunction, women should be wary of getting too lean too quickly.
-We’ve found the sweet spot of body fat for a lean body goal is roughly between the 14-18% range when measured with body fat calipers in the gym, so keep your goals realistic.
+Not many of our female clients see the single digit body fat goals of men as ideal for themselves, and not many want to be so lean.
+A naturally higher essential fat percentage means that in order to avoid potential health complications like temporary infertility and thyroid dysfunction, we are wary of our female clients getting too lean too quickly.
+We’ve found the sweet spot of body fat for a lean body goal is roughly between the 14-20% range when measured with body fat calipers in the gym, so keep your goals realistic.

 Despite these differences, we know from science and from experience that women and men all benefit from weight training, whether the goal is health, weightloss, longevity or the aesthetics of a lean, toned body.